tbnobody/brother_ql_web/README.md

 ### Usage

 Once it's running, access the web interface by opening the page with your browser.
-If you run it on your local machine, go to <http://localhost:8013> (You can change the default port 8013 using the --port argument).
+If you run it on your local machine, go to <http://localhost:8013>.
 You will then be forwarded by default to the interactive web gui located at `/labeldesigner`.

 All in all, the web server offers: